-Section VI.
-Other Requirements, Regulations and Registration Measures
+Section VI: Other Requirements, Regulations and Registration Measures

-- Local food manufacturers intending to sell their products must apply for a license prior to being operational.
-Plant layouts must be submitted for approval to the TFDA's Food Bureau.
-The TFDA inspectors will then visit and inspect the plant before a manufacturing license can be issued.
-It is the responsibility of the licensee to renew the license every three years. - Food importation licensing: A license is required for importing food for sale in the country.
-FDA inspectors will visit and examine the suitability of the designated storage facility or warehouse before a license is issued.
-A licensee may import various kinds of food provided that the Thai Office of Food and Drug Administration approves the food products.
-A license to import must be renewed every three years.
+Food Manufacturing License: Local food manufacturers intending to sell their products must apply for a license prior to being operational.
+The TFDA's Food Division must approve all plant layouts.
+The TFDA inspectors will visit and inspect the plant before it issues a manufacturing license.
+It is the responsibility of the licensee to renew the license every three years.

+Food Importation License: A license is required for importing food for sale in Thailand.
+TFDA inspectors will visit and examine the suitability of the designated storage facility or warehouse before issuing a license.
+A licensee may import various kinds of food provided that the TFDA approves the food products.
+The importer must renew its import license every three years.
+Importers must obtain a temporary import license for occasional import of food (e.g., for exhibition).
+The

-A temporary import license is needed for occasional import of food (i.e., for exhibition).
-An exemption will be granted only for the import of food samples for laboratory testing and consideration for purchase.
+TFDA will only grant an exemption for the import of food samples for laboratory testing and consideration for purchase.

-- Food product registration: Importers of food products deemed to be specifically-controlled food and are required to register the products before importation for sale.
-Applications for product registration should be submitted to the Food Bureau, TFDA.
-For those residing outside the Bangkok Metropolitan area, applications can be submitted to the relevant Provincial Office of Public Health.
-The approximate amount of time required for product registration, starting from submitting the application can be from 5 days to 3 months depends on food categories.
+Food Product Registration: Importers of food products deemed to be specifically-controlled food are required to register the products before importation for sale.
+Applications for product registration are submitted to the Food Division, TFDA via electronic submission.
+The approximate amount of time required for product registration, starting from submitting the application can be from 5 days to 3 months depending on the food category.
 However, delays are usually caused by inaccurate or incomplete information, which is usually the basis for failing to register a product.